thomas-melville/myNotes/General/Career_Development/kubernetes/volumes.md

 emptyDir
 * create a directory in the container
 * but not mount any storage
+* transient, it shares the pod lifetime

 hostPath
 * mounts a resource from the host node filesystem
 * There is an option to create the directory if it doesn't exist!
+* easy to setup
+* but if worker node goes down data could be lost
+* or if pod is re-scheduled on a different worker node the data would be inaccessible node affinity would need to be setup
+* many types
+  * DirectoryOrCreate
+  * Directory
+  * FileOrCreate
+  * File
+  * Socket
+  * CharDevice
+  * BlockDevice

 NFS
 * Good for multiple readers scenarios.

+ConfigMap/Secret
+* special types of volumes
+* provide a pod with access to k8s resources

 rbd, CephFS, GlusterFS
 * good for multiple writers scenarios.